 What to expect

 - You'll usually work in a music room equipped with a range of instruments and will meet your clients in the same place at the same time each week.
-You'll often work between a base and the place where your clients are located, such as a day centre or special school.
+You'll often work between a base and wherever your clients are located, such as a day centre or special school.

 - You may work on a one-to-one basis with a client or in a group setting with many clients.
 In all cases, you'll work as part of a wider multidisciplinary team.
 In large units, you may be part of an arts therapies team, while in small units you could be the only therapist.